Enter your body weight and basic details to estimate your total body water (TBW) amount and volume.

 It helps maintain proper temperature regulation and aids in the lubrication of joints and organs.
 Additionally, TBW supports efficient digestion, absorption, and circulation.

-The human body consists of approximately 60% TBW, which can vary depending on age, gender, body composition, and overall health.
+The human body is often around 50–60% water in many adults, but TBW can vary depending on age, sex, body composition, and overall health.
 Infants tend to have a higher TBW percentage, while older individuals generally have a lower percentage due to changes in body composition.

-Accurate measurement and maintenance of TBW are vital for assessing hydration status and overall health.
-Excessive loss of TBW, known as dehydration, can lead to complications such as fatigue, dizziness, impaired cognition, and even organ failure in severe cases.
-On the other hand, an excess of TBW referred to as fluid overload or edema, can cause swelling, shortness of breath, and strain on the cardiovascular system.
+Accurate measurement and maintenance of TBW are important for assessing hydration status and overall health.
+Excessive loss of TBW (dehydration) can lead to complications such as fatigue, dizziness, and impaired cognition, and can be dangerous in severe cases.
+On the other hand, excess TBW (fluid overload/edema) can cause swelling, shortness of breath, and strain on the cardiovascular system.

 Total Body Water Example